xinhari/hari/platform/README.md

 ## Overview

-The platform provides **Hari as a Service** as a fully managed solution.
+The platform provides **Xinhari as a Service** as a fully managed solution.
 The platform is bootstrapped onto Kubernetes on any major cloud provider, including load balancing and dns management.
 This repository serves as the entrypoint and single location for all bootstrapping related source code and documentation.